Consistency of the mean and the principal components of spatially distributed functional data: Preliminaries and assumptions

 Assumption~\ref{ass:dep} is appropriate when studying estimation of the mean function.
 For the estimation of the covariance operator, we need to impose a different assumption.
 Recall that if $z$ and $y$ are elements in some Hilbert space $H$ with norm $\|\cdot\|_H$, the operator $z\otimes y$, is defined by $z\otimes y(x)=\langle z, x\rangle y$.
 In the following assumption, we suppose that the mean of the functional field is zero.
-This is justified by notational convenience and because we deal with the consistent estimation of the mean function separately.
+This is justified by notational convenience and because we deal with the consistent estimation of the mean function separately. \begin{assumption} The spatial process $\{X(\bs), \bs\in\mathbb{R}^d\}$ satisfies \eqref{e:stat} with $\mu\equiv0$ and has 4 moments, that is, $E\langle X(\bs), x\rangle=0$, $\forall x\in L^2$ and $E\|X(\bs)\|^4<\infty$.
+In addition,